 Employees want to recognize in the places they already spend their time.
 For online workers sitting in front of a computer all day, that might mean using a platform that integrates with Teams, Outlook, Slack, or Zoom.
 For offline workers it means having a consumer-grade mobile app that is accessible and can be used anywhere, regardless of type of work or location.
 These factors will drive participation throughout the workforce.

 3. Fuel with a proactive ongoing communication strategy

 Regular training and communication about the platform will help drive awareness and adoption.
 An effective platform supports ongoing communications and campaigns to encourage usage and activity.
 In addition, look for technology with resources for managers and individuals to understand recognition best practices so they can better support organisational objectives.

 4. Measuring success with metrics that matter to the business

-While program usage is a good initial metric for program success, it doesn’t connect directly to business objectives.
-Advanced recognition programs link recognition to business impact, such as engagement and retention.
+While programme usage is a good initial metric for programme success, it doesn’t connect directly to business objectives.
+Advanced recognition programmes link recognition to business impact, such as engagement and retention.
 Compare recognition frequency to engagement survey results to understand how recognition can empower a wide range of business drivers.